Use Basic Auth to connect Tango API

 Step 1: Get the platform name and API key

-You must have Tango API keys Manage permissions enabled for your user under the Integrations permission section.
-With the right permissions, you can access API keys for the Basic Auth in the Tango portal.
+You must have manage permissions for Tango API keys enabled for your user under the Integrations permissions.
+With the correct permissions, log in to the Tango portal and access the platform name and the API key.
 Be mindful of production vs. sandbox environment.
 Tango allows API developers to test using a sandbox environment before going live.
 See Set up work environment for Tango API.
+Learn how to Set user permissions and access level.

-To get the platform name and API key in Tango portal:
+To get the platform name and API key in the Tango portal:

-- Go to Team settings > Integrations on the left menu.
+2. Go to Team settings > API credentials on the left menu.

-- Click copy next to Platform name and API key and keep it safe.
+4. Click copy next to the Platform name and API key, and keep them safe.

 Step 2: Test your integration